SEDSCelestiaBPGC/Celestia-Edu/README.md

 - Transition from current to Atomic CSS system
 - Standardise section styles for within courses
 - Add youtube links to home page
+- Add a build script such that meta is autoupdated